Is it Hard to be a Medical Assistant?

 The job isn’t always stressful, but uneasy challenges can be trying for even the most prepared medical assistant.
 That’s why we wanted to give you some quick tips on how you can manage stress after you graduate and start working in a doctor’s office, hospital or outpatient care center.

-If you’re ready to start a rewarding career in health care, train to become a medical assistant at San Joaquin Valley College.
-You can earn a Certificate of Completion in 7 months or an Associate’s Degree in 14 months.
-Both options are also available online.
-Call toll-free 866-544-7898 to learn more about SJVC’s Medical Assistant program.
+If you’re ready to start a rewarding career in healthcare, train to become a medical assistant at San Joaquin Valley College.
+You can earn a Certificate of Completion in as few as 9 months.
+Call toll-free 866-544-7898 to learn more about SJVC’s Medical Assistant program, which is offered at several SJVC California campuses as well as online.

 Medical assisting is an exciting and rewarding entry-level healthcare career.
 To help you decide if this is the right path for you, SJVC created a free guide outlining the roles and responsibilities of a medical assistant.
 Download your guide to learn what medical assistants do, why they are in demand, and how you can become one.